-VIC Hendry advises building owners and propert professionals to be more aware of building work activities occuring on their property.
+VIC Hendry advises building owners and property professionals to be more aware of building work activities occurring on their property.
 Owners need to ensure building permits are in place and that the closure of any building work is achieved by the issue of either an occupancy permit (OP) or a certificate of final inspection (CFI).

 So what do these two documents mean and what are the differences between them?
 To explain this, we need to start with the building permit.

 A building permit is required for all building works under the Building Act 1993 and Building Regulations 2006 unless it is specifically exempted by the Regulations.
 When issuing a building permit, the relevant building surveyor must nominate whether an OP or a CFI is required on completion.
 All work needs to be closed out by either a CFI or an OP.

 The primary difference between these two documents are;